Emergency Action Guides

 Utility failures include power outages, gas leaks/unusual odors, flooding/plumbing problems, broken or malfunctioning life safety-equipment, or elevator entrapment.

-• Call 911 to report issues.
+• Call or text 911 or call (914) 863-1111 to report issues.

-To report a localized power outage, contact the Physical Plant at 814-865-4731.
+To report a localized power outage, contact the Office of the Physical Plant (OPP) at (814) 865-4731.

 • Keep a flashlight with spare batteries immediately accessible.

-• Know how to locate the closest exit.
+• Identify the closest exit.

 In the event of a large-scale power outage: